-On the first Sunday of October, five people and a red lobster plushie sat at the back of a bustling Irish pub.
+On the first Sunday of October, five people and a red lobster plushie are sitting at the back of a bustling Irish pub in Melbourne.

 Having matched online, they’re here to discuss the teachings of Jordan Peterson, the controversial Canadian psychology professor who has argued, among other things, that “feminists avoid criticizing Islam because they unconsciously long for masculine dominance”.